Arizona Transformation Project (ATP)

 History of the ATP

-The ATP began in 2016 at the Arizona State Prison Complex - Florence following the first Inside-Out Prison Exchange Program course offered in Arizona.
-After completing the course, the inside students and facilitators felt there was still more to be done and chose to continue the partnership beyond the classroom.
-Their commitment to shared learning, discussion, and action laid the foundation for what became ATP.
-The founding members of the ATP consisted of 5 incarcerated men, 1 ASU faculty member, and 1 graduate student.
+ATP began in 2016 at the Arizona State Prison Complex–Florence following Arizona’s first Inside-Out Prison Exchange Program course.
+After the course concluded, inside students and facilitators chose to continue working together, believing that meaningful transformation required engagement beyond the classroom.
+That commitment laid the foundation for ATP, which began with five incarcerated men, one ASU faculty member, and one graduate student.

 Founding members of the Arizona Transformation Project - 2016